-Plans are in the works for a revamp to the Partisans that gives options for various different types of partisan groups (France, Greece, Norway, Netherlands, Poland, and Ukraine), a Spanish list (even though Spain didn't participate in the war, but they did have an army at the time, so you can use this for "what if" scenarios where Francisco Franco joins the war, for example), and potentially some additional Commonwealth armies (like India, New Zealand, and Canada), but with the research load being high already, I don't want to promise too much.
+Plans are in the works for Australia, China, a revamp to the Partisans that gives options for various different types of partisan groups (France, Greece, Norway, Netherlands, Poland, and Ukraine), and potentially some additional Commonwealth armies (like India, New Zealand, and Canada), but with the research load being high already, I don't want to promise too much.
 More on that as it comes.